Allestree Rewilding

 Follow sheffields example

-by Ellie, almost 3 years ago
+by Ellie, over 4 years ago

 Sheffield have a great relationship with the council, wildlife trust and cycling community providing families, riders and the general public an excellent array of cycling activities all working in harmony together.
 Great boost to the community and establishing themselves as an outdoor city.
 We, in Derby have got great cycling history and future, be excellent to add some MTB trails to the cycling portfolio.
 Parkwood springs/ lady cannings are both excellent examples built by Bike Track who build the pump track on derby on cotton lane.
 Allestrees natural slope would be ideal for a gravity terrain based track or dual...
 Continue reading